-The number of shares owned by the Company's directors, corporate auditors and executive officers include options that are currently exercisable for 1,914,000 shares of the Company's common stock.
+The number of shares owned by the Company's directors, audit & supervisory board members and executive officers include options that are currently exercisable for 2,541,685 shares of the Company's common stock.
 For a description of these options, see "Stock Option Plan" below.
-The number of shares of common stock owned by the Company's directors, corporate auditors and executive officers reflects the number of shares that are owned through the director and corporate auditor stock ownership association and allocated to an individual director, corporate auditor or executive officer.
-For a description of this association, see "-Stock Ownership Associations."
+The number of shares of common stock owned by the Company's directors, audit & supervisory board members and executive officers reflects the number of shares that are owned through the director and audit & supervisory board member stock ownership association and allocated to an individual director, audit & supervisory board member or executive officer.
+For a description of this association, see "Stock Ownership Associations."
 For a description of the unit share system, see "Additional Information-The Unit Share System."